aloksi1gh/codechef/README.md

 # codechef
-This file contains level(beginner,easy,medium) of code
+and also of different contests